ferneediaz/SPOTIFY2/README.md

 Tailwind CSS, a utility-first CSS framework, was utilized to swiftly and consistently style components.
 With a vast community and well-documented resources, Tailwind CSS enabled us to rapidly overcome any styling hurdles encountered during development.

-To manage the application's state in a scalable and efficient manner, RecoilJS, a lightweight and user-friendly state management library that seamlessly integrates with React components, was employed.
+To manage the application's state in a scalable and efficient manner, RecoilJS, a lightweight and user-friendly state management library that seamlessly integrates with React components.